 Cooperative Education is based upon the idea that on-the-job training is an integral part of a student's academic background.
 Cooperative Education joins West Virginia University at Parkersburg students with businesses, community agencies, and industries in staging a vital educational experience.
-Co-op is offered each semester, including summer and links classroom theories and instruction with the actual practices of work.
+The year-round program links classroom theories and instruction with the actual practices of work.
 Working under the supervision of college faculty and employers, eligible students earn college credit while working at jobs which are directly related to their college majors and career goals.
-Students wishing to participate in the cooperative education must meet with an advisor and submit an online co-operative education application through the college's website at www.wvup.edu/careerservices.

-Co-op students earn college credit, work experience, and wages, although some internships may be unpaid experience.
+Co-op students earn college credit, work experience, and wages, although some internships are unpaid experience.
 Students may attend classes part-time and work part-time, or they may alternate periods of work with periods of study.

 Cooperative Education is the integration of classroom and laboratory study with planned and supervised periods of relevant and meaningful employment.
-While on co-op assignment, students work as regular employees of the co-op employer and earn academic credit for the knowledge and skills acquired from their work experience.
+While on Co-op assignment, students work as regular employees of the Co-op employer and earn academic credit for the knowledge and skills acquired from their work experience.

 Co-op courses can be used as elective credits in most programs.
-In advisor-approved cases, co-op courses may be used to replace required courses.
-A course substitution waiver form must be approved by the advisor.
+In advisor-approved cases, Co-op courses may be used to replace required courses (course substitution waiver form must be completed by the advisor).
 Co-op credit shall not be awarded for prior work experiences that were not arranged, supervised, and evaluated by the College.
-This restriction applies to all WVU at Parkersburg certificate and degree programs, including BOG and RBA degrees.
+This restriction applies to all WVU at Parkersburg certificate and degree programs and to RBA degrees.